 • Teaching a new instruction or task

 6. Build and Maintain Relationships

-But it’s truly not so surprising, as a 75-year-old Harvard study revealed good relationships is key to happiness and wellbeing.
-We often turn to friends and family for support, and taking care of the people that matter to us may help us take better care of ourselves, some evidence shows.
+A 75-year-old Harvard study revealed good relationships are key to happiness and wellbeing.
+We often turn to friends and family for support.
+Taking care of the people that matter to us may help us take better care of ourselves, some evidence shows.

-Some research even suggests that immune function is improved when we are around our friends, and that they help with stress regulation.
+Some research even suggests that immune function is improved when we are around friends and they help with stress regulation.
 So sustain close relationships with family, friends, and other loved ones!